 Decko may not be as well-known as Chamberlain or Liftmaster, but this unit can give you the best bang for your buck.
 The Decko 24300 is a chain-drive garage door opener running on ¾ HP, making it suitable for doors up to about 500 lbs. and 7 ft. in height.
 It is easy to install with its non-polarized wiring, making installation less prone to error.
 Besides the rail assembly, it comes with accessories such as two 3-button remotes, a wireless external keypad for keyless entry, and a wall panel.
 It also has the optical safety sensors needed to prevent injuries or accidents by the closing of the door.
 The door can also automatically reverse if it senses resistance.

-The Chamberlain WD962KEV is one of the best high-end garage door openers out there.
+This is the Chamberlain garage door opener- one of the best high-end garage door openers out there.
 Featuring an ultra-quiet belt drive, it will be operating smoothly without disruption to adjacent rooms.
 It operates on a powerful ¾ HP DC system.
+It takes pride in Chamberlain’s MED Lift Power System which provides the highest lifting capacity compared to the other garage door openers available in the market.
 It’s also got a battery back-up function so the garage door opener can still work during power outage for up to 20 open and close cycles.
 This unit also supports MyQ smartphone control technology, so you can control the door using an app.
 You can even receive safety notifications if you’re away from home and the garage door opens or closes.
 It can also automatically close for a set period of time after opening.
 For the safety part, this unit has Protector System safety sensors as part of a security structure.

 For heavy duty and oversized garage doors, Chamberlain WD1000WF is the best garage opener for the job.
 This is a steel reinforced belt drive with 1 ¼ HP, meaning this garage door opener can quickly and quietly open big garage doors with ease.
 The best feature of this unit is the built-in Wi-Fi that can connect to the network from your house.
 It can also be operated using the MyQ app, making it a reliable wireless garage door opener.
 It also has the battery backup function so your door can still open automatically even in a power outage.
 Plus, it also features an LCD wall control, to let you view the time, temperature, diagnostics and other additional functions.
 You can even turn on opener lights with the remote or thru motion-activated lighting, to light your garage automatically.